nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 *Fitness cost of extended mate starch*

-We investigated the cost of extended mate search using four colonies collected in 2017.
+We investigated the long-term fitness cost of extended mate search after colony foundation using four colonies collected in 2017.
 We prepared termite females and males that were isolated for 72 hours in a Petri dish described above.
 After 72 hours of isolated mate search, these termites were paired with each other.
 Similarly, we also prepared pairs of termites just after swarming.
-Each pair was introduced to a Petri dish (40 mm) filed with mixed sawdust in a depth of 5mm (more explanation on mixed sawdust).
-Termites excavated into the sawdust to establish their nests.
+Each pair was introduced to a Petri dish (φ = 40 mm) filed with brown-rotted pinewood mixed cellulose medium in a depth of 5 mm (Mitaka et al., 2023), where termites excavated into the medium to establish their nests.
 All pairs were produced using nestmate.
-We prepared 12 pairs for each condition in colony A, B, And C, and 9 pairs for colony D. As several individuals were dead during 72 hours isolated mate search, we had 45 pairs for just after swarming and 39 pairs after 72 hours of matter search, in total.
+We prepared 12 pairs for each condition in three colonies and nine pairs for one colony.
+As several individuals were dead during 72 hours isolated mate search, we had 45 pairs for just after swarming and 39 pairs after 72 hours of matter search, in total.

 All dish were maintained at 25℃ in dark condition for 60 days.
-After 60 days, we opened all dish and counted the number of individuals for each caste separately (female, male, larvae, and eggs).
+After 60 days, we opened all dish and counted the number of surviving individuals (female, male, larvae, and eggs, separately).
 We defined that the pair succeed in colony foundation only when both female and male were surviving.
 We compared colony foundation success between just after swarming and 72 hours after swarming, using a generalised linear mixed model (GLMM) with binomial distribution and logic link function, in which termite condition was included as fixed effect, while original colony was included as random effect (random intercept).

-Next, among pairs that succeeded in colony foundation, we compared the number of eggs and larvae between termite conditions.
-We used a GLMM with Poisson distribution.
+We also compared the number of eggs and larvae between termite conditions among pairs that succeeded in colony foundation.
+We used a GLMM with Poisson distribution, otherwise the same with the other one.

+*Change of fresh weight and mate preference*

+Fresh body weight is often used as an indicator of the quality of termite dealates (refs), where heaviwer termites are preferred as mating partners.
+We examined how body weght could change during extended mate search and how it affected the mating preferences.
+Using three colonies collected in 2016, we compared the fresh weights of eight females and males for each colony just after swarming and after 72 hours mate search.
+Measurements were performed on a scale of the 0.01 mg.

+To investigate the mate preference of termites, we observed the mate competition situations between termites just after swarming (new) and after 72 hours mate search (old).
+We introduced three termite dealates (new female-old female-new male or new female-new male-old male) in a petri dish arena (φ = 90 mm) filled with moistened plaster.
+After 10 minutes of introduction, we confirmed if the new individidual waas tandem pairing with new opposite sex indidivudal or the old individual was pairing.
+We used binomial test to test the bias in pairing combinations (old or new).
+All three indidivudals were from different colonies.

-The effect of extended searching on mate choice
+*The effect of extended searching on tandem pairing occurrence*

 We investigated how extended mate search affect the pairing dynamics, using colonies collected in 2016.
-After swarming, 10 females and 10 males of dealate were selected from two different colonies.
+After swarming, ten females and ten males of dealate were selected from two different colonies.
 These 40 individuals were paint marked with one colored on the abdomen for sex and colony identification (PX-20; Mitsubishi).
 All 40 individuals were maintained for 30 min (just after swarming) or 72 hours (extended mate search) separately in a 24 well plate before the observation.
-The results of 30 minutes treatment are reported in Mizumoto et al. 2022.
-We introduced 40 individuals to the experimental arena (ø=600mm).
-The experimental arena consisted of a Styrofoam board (600 x 600 mm) and a circular plastic tube (ø=600mm, height = 100mm).
-After being introduced in the arena, we observed termite movements for 30 minutes within a part of the experimental arena (200 x 100 mm) located at the edge of the circular arena.
-We did so because most individuals walked along the edge of the arena, repeatedly passing across the observational arena.
+Note that the results of 30 minutes treatment were already reported in (see Text S1 of (Mizumoto et al., 2022)).We introduced 40 individuals to the experimental arena (ø = 600 mm).
+The experimental arena consisted of a Styrofoam board (600 x 600 mm) and a circular plastic tube (ø = 600 mm, height = 100 mm).
+After being introduced in the arena, we observed termite movements for 30 minutes within a part of the experimental arena (200 x 100 mm) located at the edge of the circular arena (Fig. S2).
+We did so because most individuals walked along the edge of the arena, repeatedly passing across the observational arena (Video S1 and S2).
 We counted the number of individuals passing across the observational area with their status (single individuals, heterosexual tandems, same-sex tandems, tandems with \>3 individuals).
-We performed the experiments six times with different colony combinations (SA-SB, SA-SC, SB-SC, SD-SE, SD-SF, SE-SF) for each treatment.
+We performed the experiments six times with different colony combinations for each treatment.
 The experimental arena was cleaned with 70% ethanol and distilled water before each experiment.

-We compared the number of observation of pairing units, using Wilcoxon signed rank test.
-Also, we compared the number of observation of nestmate pairs and non-nest mate pairs.
-Finally, we investigated the time development of observed tandem running pairs.
-We binned our 30 minutes observation into 0-5 minutes, 5-10 minutes, …, 25-30 minutes and counted the number of observed tandem pairs during each time window.
-Then, we used spearman’s rank relation test to examine the time developments of the number of observed tandem running pairs.
+We compared the total number of observation of pairing units between termites just after swarming and after extended mate search, using Wilcoxon signed rank test.
+We also investigated the time development of observed tandem running pairs.
+We binned our 30 minutes observation into 0-5 minutes, 5-10 minutes, …, 25-30 minutes and counted the number of observed tandem pairs during each time-windows.
+We used spearman’s rank relation test to test if the number of observed tandem running pairs increase according to time developments.

-All analysis were performed by R v4.3.1 with libraries of “exactRankTests”、 “lme4”、”car”.
+All analysis were performed by R v4.3.1 (R Core Team, 2023) with libraries of “lme4”, “car”, and “exactRankTests” for statistical tests, and “Rcpp” for data-based simulations.
+All data with R and Cpp scripts are available at GitHub (github.com/nobuaki-mzmt/termite-mate-search-cost).
+The accepted version will be uploaded to Zenode to obtain DOI for the version of record.

 **Acknowledgments**

+We thank Shigeto Dobata, Kenji Matsuura, and Tomonari Nozaki, for valuable intellectual inputs for the experiments, and XXX for help with termite collections.
 This study was supported by Grants-in-Aid for JSPS Research Fellow 15J02767 (NM) and an IPSF fellowship from OIST.

+**Author Contributions**

+N.M.: conceptualization, data curation, formal analysis, funding acquisition, investigation, methodology, project administration, resources, supervision, validation, visualization, writing-original draft, writing-review and editing.
+N.N.: resources, softwares, writing-review and editing.
+R.F.: resources, softwares, writing-review and editing.

+**Competing Interest Statement**

+The authors declare that they have no conflicts of interest in the contents of this manuscript.

 **References**